Skip to Main Content

 Treatment

-The goal of treatment is to correct the positioning of the foot so that the bones, tendons and muscles can grow normally.
-Ideally, treatment begins in the first month after birth, when these structures are initially developing.
-Treatment consists of a combination of casting and bracing to rotate the foot into the proper position, an approach known as the Ponseti method.
+The goal of treatment is to correct the positioning of the foot so that it is in good position for walking, running, and playing in the future.
+Ideally, treatment begins in the first month after birth.
+Treatment consists of a combination of casting and a small surgical procedure to rotate the foot into the proper position, and then bracing to maintain the correction of the foot, a treatment approach known as the Ponseti Method.

 • Casting.
-In the first stage of treatment, the doctor stretches and repositions your child's foot, then places the foot, ankle and leg in a cast to maintain the new position.
-After a week, the doctor removes the cast, repositions the foot and puts on a new cast.
+In the first stage of treatment, the clinician stretches and repositions your child's foot, then places a cast that goes from the toes to the upper thigh to maintain the new position.
+After a week, the cast is removed, the foot is again gently stretched by the clinician and a new cast is placed.
 This process is repeated every week for five to eight weeks (longer if necessary) until the foot is in the correct position.

 • Surgery.
-After the casting process is complete, almost all babies need a minor surgery called a heel cord tenotomy to lengthen the Achilles tendon (the cord attaching the calf muscle to the heel).
-The procedure can be done in the operating room or the doctor's office, depending on your preference, the surgeon's preference, and whether your child will tolerate a procedure under local anesthesia (pain controlling injections in the area being treated) or needs to be under general anesthesia (completely asleep).
+After the casting process is complete, almost all babies need a minor surgery called a heelcord (or Achilles) tenotomy to lengthen the Achilles tendon (the cord attaching the calf muscle to the heel).
+The procedure can be done in the operating room (under general anesthesia) or the doctor's office (under local anesthesia), depending on the child's ability to remain calm during the procedure, your preference, and the surgeon's preference.
 After the heel cord is cut, a cast is put in place for three weeks while the tendon heals.

 • Bracing.
-After the cast is removed, the baby is fitted with special braces designed to hold the feet apart in a turned-out position.
+After the final cast is removed, the baby is fitted with special braces designed to hold the feet apart in a turned-out position.
 The braces are worn essentially full time (23 hours a day) until the baby is pulling to stand (around 9 to 10 months old).
-At that point, the braces are worn only at night or during naps until the child is 4 years old.
-If there is a recurrence, the braces are worn until the child is 5.
+At that point, the braces are worn at night and during naps until the child is 4 years old.
+If there is a recurrence, the braces are worn until the child is 5 or older.
 This process can be challenging, because as kids get older they often resist wearing the braces.
-But adhering to the program is important because not wearing braces as prescribed is the number one reason kids need additional surgery.
+But adhering to the program is important because not wearing braces as prescribed is the number one reason kids need additional casting and surgery.

 Outcomes

 If your child has another condition along with clubfoot, the outlook may depend on treatment for the other condition.
 But when clubfoot is the only issue, most babies who receive timely treatment grow up to have normally functioning feet.
-They can run, play and wear store-bought shoes; they can even play sports.
-If only one foot was affected, you may notice that the affected foot is smaller than the other and that the calf muscles of that leg are smaller and less muscular.
-Your child may need to wear different-sized shoes.
+They can walk, run, play sports and wear store-bought shoes.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.